davidsonz/Travel-Website/_subposts/London2015.md

 The Tower of London is very good, but get there early before the crowds start building and make a beeline for the Crown Jewels section.
 We bought our tickets online the night before so got to skip the queue, collect our tickets and head straight in.
 Our mistake was to do the Crown Jewels last.
 When we arrived there was no queue but by the time we got to it the queue was huge.
 Well worth the wait though.

-The Tower of London is one of the more alive muesums that you can visit, they make the history interesting and it is a great time to walk around the complex.
+The Tower of London is one of the more captivating museums that you can visit, they make the history interesting and it is a great time to walk around the complex.

 After you have finished make sure to walk across Tower Bridge to get a view of it from the other side of the river.